-Western Institutional Review Board provides IRB review and oversight for research that meet all of the following conditions:
+Western Institutional Review Board provides IRB review and oversight for research that meet all of the above conditions.
+There is one additional exception for submission to WIRB:

 The study is sponsored or funded by the Department of the Navy

 Western Institutional Review Board is to perform all IRB functions in compliance with applicable federal and state regulations or laws in order to protect the rights and welfare of human subjects.
 The University of Iowa coordinates application materials and coordinates other University of Iowa committee review prior to submission to Western Institutional Review Board for review.
 By contract, Western Institutional Review Board notifies the University of Iowa Human Subjects Office of any Western Institutional Review Board termination or suspension of a study, instances of serious or continuing noncompliance, initiation of for-cause audits, targeted regulatory inspections or other matters that may impact the University of Iowa’s compliance with applicable regulations and laws governing human subjects research.